sourabh9098/Food_Delivery_Time_Predictor/README.md

 Before tuning, I was guessing hyperparameters.
 After GridSearchCV, I understood why certain values of n_estimators and max_depth work better for this kind of data.
 That shift from guessing to systematic search is something I will carry into every project going forward.

 About Me

-I am a data science learner focused on building complete projects — from raw CSV to deployed application.
-I do not stop at the notebook.
+I am a data science learner focused on building complete project from raw CSV to deployed application i do not stop at the notebook.
 * GitHub: https://github.com/sourabh9098/
 * LinkedIn: www.linkedin.com/in/sourabh9098
 * Email: www.sourabh555@gmail.com